 2008 | Bhutan officially becomes a democracy, with its first ever general election. |

-1999 | Kosovo war: NATO began attacks on Yugoslavia without United Nations Security Council (UNSC) approval, marking the first time NATO has attacked a sovereign country. |
+1999 | Kosovo War: NATO began attacks on Yugoslavia without United Nations Security Council (UNSC) approval, marking the first time NATO has attacked a sovereign country.[71] |

-1999 | A lorry carrying margarine and flour catches fire inside the Mont Blanc Tunnel.
-The resulting inferno kills 38 people. |
+1999 | A lorry carrying margarine and flour catches fire inside the Mont Blanc Tunnel, creating an inferno that kills 38 people. |

 1998 | Mitchell Johnson and Andrew Golden, aged 11 and 13 respectively, fire upon teachers and students at Westside Middle School in Jonesboro, Arkansas; five people are killed and ten are wounded. |